 In that context, the work of Lucy M. Lewis and her followers offers a unique avenue to support indigenous artists as well as to put an end to the wrongful holding of Mimbres ceramics.
 Innovative Acoma and other Pueblo ceramics inspired by ancient Puebloan pottery of the style could be displayed where Mimbres objects once stood, as artworks in their own rights, but also as ways to engage the conversation about looting and the colonial roots of our cultural institutions.

 Peterson, Susan.
-Lucy Lewis: American Indian Potter.
-2nd Rev. Ed.
-Tokyo, Japan: Kodansha International, 2004.
+Lucy Lewis: American Indian Potter, Kodansha International, 2004.

 Oliveri, Myrna.
 “Lucy Lewis; Acclaimed American Indian Potter,” Los Angeles Times, March 28, 1992.

 “Lucy M. Lewis,” National Museum of Women in the Arts

 “Lucy M. Lewis,” Smithsonian American Art Museum